tedgrubbs/Rust_Logger/README.md

 ![Alt text](imgs/same_file_error.png)

-The `log_server` uses the `upload_hash` to stop us from sending the exact set of files twice. `upload_hash` is a hash of the uploaded tar.gz file.
+The `log_server` uses the `id` to stop us from sending the exact set of files twice. `upload_hash` is a hash of the uploaded tar.gz file.
 Since we have made no changes, this hash has not changed.

 Let's see what happens when add a new arbitrary file: